franciscovfonseca/Responsible-AI-Governance/README.md

 ## 📌 Project Overview

-I designed and implemented a **Responsible AI Governance Framework** for a High-Risk AI system operating in a regulated financial services environment within the **UK and EU**.
+In this Project I designed and implemented a **Responsible AI Governance Framework** for a High-Risk AI system operating in a regulated financial services environment within the **UK and EU**.

-The use case — AI-assisted **customer onboarding and fraud risk scoring** — is explicitly classified as **High Risk under the EU AI Act** (Annex III §5(b)) because it directly affects individuals' access to financial services.
-Without governance, deploying this system would expose the organisation to severe legal, ethical, and reputational risk.
+This use case - AI-assisted **customer onboarding and fraud risk scoring** - is explicitly classified as **High Risk under the EU AI Act** (Annex III §5(b)) because it directly affects individuals' access to financial services.
+Without governance, deploying this system would expose the organisation to severe legal, ethical and reputational risk.

-This project demonstrates how to translate abstract Responsible AI principles into **practical, enforceable governance mechanisms** — moving from policy to control to audit trail.
+This project demonstrates how to translate abstract Responsible AI principles into **practical, enforceable governance mechanisms** - moving from policy to control to audit trail.

 > **The core problem I solved:** The business wanted AI to speed up onboarding and reduce fraud losses.
-I designed the governance framework that made deployment possible while protecting customers, the organisation, and regulatory compliance.
+I designed the governance framework that made deployment possible while protecting customers, the organisation and regulatory compliance.

 ---